 Also, after working on the food you've eaten your Stomach Qi sends it on down to your Spleen, which helps your intestines absorb the food into your blood-stream.
 That process normally stops your hunger.

-One possible result is this one, that Stomach Qi rebels.
+One possible outcome is this one, that Stomach Qi rebels.
 That means food wants to come up again, and swallowing is difficult.

 The main symptoms recognised in Chinese medicine are as follows, but further down I've added a few more that I've seen.